 - Close – to close a window or program such as Internet Explorer.
 This is the upper right most of the three buttons, easily identified by the “X”.

 - Status bar – Located just above the tabs in the task bar at the bottom of the screen.
 Much the same as the spinning world or circle but shows you the relative percent done.
-Note the blue bar in the image below.
+Note the grey bar in the image below.

-V. Web page:
+V. Web Page

 VI.
-Web page
+Web Page

 VII.
 Address bar

 This is called a Web address or URL (Uniform Resource Locator).
-Anytime you know a Web address you can type it into the Address Bar.
-Then either press the enter key or click on the Go button at the end of the address bar.
+Any time you know a Web address, you can type it into the Address Bar.
+Then, either press the enter key or click on the Go button at the end of the address bar.

 VIII.
 Internet Links

 Internet links are often in bold text and/or underlined.
 Web designers might use a different text color for links so be alert to any text in a different color.
 Some Web designers will remove the underline, which sometimes makes it difficult for the Internet user to identify a link.
 A link is literally a pointer to a different Web site or even to a different portion of the existing site.
 By clicking on a link the browser will go to the linked website or spot on the Web page.